 "Memory objects" explores immigrants' sense of homesickness as it is echoed in their cherished belongings.
 The day I decided to pack my belongings for Canada, the first big question I struggled with was "what to take and what to leave."
 With the impossibility of bringing everything with me, I chose objects with which I had a close emotional bond and those that could represent my national artistic background from Iran.
 Soon I realized these treasured items are part of my identity, and they are here in Canada with me.
-This is a story I share with other immigrants.
-It seems we all tried to choose and relocate our "memory objects" because of their association with a particular time, person, or place we would no longer be in touch with.
-In this project, I photographed other immigrants' cultural artifacts and meaningful objects that function as "transitional objects" and help bring what has become externally "too far" a bit nearer.1 I also asked them to write the story behind the objects to allow the viewers to identify with their feeling of missing.
+In this project, I photographed fellow immigrants' cultural artifacts and objects that function as "transitional objects" and help bring what has become geographically "too far" a bit nearer.1 I also asked them to write the story behind the objects to allow the viewers to identify with their feeling of missing.
 1- Akhtar, Salman.
 "A Third Individuation: Immigration, Identity, and the Psychoanalytic Process."
 Journal of the American Psychoanalytic Association 43, no. 4 (1995): 1051–1084.